SOLID TARGET TECHNOLOGY FOR MEDICAL CYCLOTRONS

 The first commercial shipment of medical isotopes produced using a new particle-accelerator-based technique has been made by scientists at the Canadian Light Source (CLS).
 Molybdenum-99 (Mo-99) decays to create technetium-99m (Tc-99m), which is used to tag radiopharmaceuticals and plays a […]

-Dr. Paul Schaffer, along with five other distinguished colleagues, received the prestigious NSERC Brockhouse Canada Prize for outstanding interdisciplinary research advancing diagnostic imaging isotope production.
-The annual Prize was awarded by His Excellency the Right Honourable David Johnston, the 28th Governor General of Canada.
+The prestigious NSERC Brockhouse Canada Prize was awarded in recognition of the outstanding interdisciplinary research involved in developing ARTMS medical isotope imaging technologies.
+The annual Prize was presented by His Excellency the Right Honourable David Johnston, the 28th Governor General of Canada.